How To Empty A Bedside Commode ?

-How do you empty a bedside commode ?
-The bucket of the commode is removed and the contents are flushed down the toilet after each usage, or you can use a disposable liner and simply tie it up and place it in the outside garbage.
+How to empty a bedside commode ?
+The bucket of the commode is removed from the chair, the contents are flushed down the toilet, and the bucket or basin is washed first with a cleaner and then a disinfectant, or you can use a disposable liner and simply tie it up and place it in the outside trash.

 Tips for the bedside commode cleaning